Dicklesworthstone/fmd_blog_posts/03_some_thoughts_on_ai_alignment.md

 ---
 title: "Some Thoughts on AI Alignment: Using AI to Control AI"
 date: "2024-06-20"
-excerpt: "An investigation into creative proposals for how we can bette control AI and prevent bad outcomes for humanity."
+excerpt: "An investigation into creative proposals for how we can better control AI and prevent bad outcomes for humanity."
 category: "AI Alignment"
 tags: ["AI", "Alignment"]
 coverImage: "https://raw.githubusercontent.com/Dicklesworthstone/some_thoughts_on_ai_alignment/main/illustration.webp"